xun19/auto-vue-route-sfc/README.md

 #### Method II

-Alternatively, you can use the project package Configuring script commands in JSON
+Alternatively, you can use the project package.json script command

 ```javascript
 // package.json